When To Stop Bottle Feeding The Babies And How To Do It?

 Image: IStock

-The milk that pools at the base of your toddler’s throat when they are busy sucking, becomes the home ground for breeding bacteria, resulting in a probable ear or throat infection.
+The milk that pools at the base of your toddler’s throat when they are busy sucking, becomes the home ground for breeding bacteria, resulting in a probable throat or ear infection in toddlers.

 5. The toddler needs more solid foods.